chukmunnlee/caddy-openapi/README.md

 Assume all values are string

-This plugin currently can only work with policies/rules that return true and false.
+This plugin currently can only work with policies/rules that return true or false.